-To a certain extent, Switzerland is all about chocolate and watches.
-However, although just shy of 8 million people, this small country boasts a disproportionate number of influential brands.
+To an extent, Switzerland is all about chocolate and watches.
+But this small country of 8 million people boasts a disproportionate number of influential brands.

-You might have noticed that this Swiss company has grown way past producing alternatives to breast milk.
+You might have noticed that this Swiss company has outgrown its origins as a baby formula provider.
 In fact, you might be consuming some of their goods on a daily basis: Nescafé and Taster's Choice coffee, Perrier water, Dreyer's and Häagen-Dazs ice-cream, Thomy mustard, or Butterfinger and Nerds candies.

 Every Swiss man has at least one.
 And for over a century, the maker of the official Swiss Army Knife has taken advantage of what the Swiss flag stands for (see above).
 Also, Wenger, one of the subsidiaries of Victorinox, is more popular in the US as they sell army knives and travel accessories in outlets such as Target and Officemax.